KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy Extensions.md

 ## Extensions

 Since extensions are not included in the generated documentation, this article describes the extensions you get to by simply importing KeyboardKit.
-In fact, you could use KeyboardKit just to get access to these extensions and ignore all other parts of the library.

 ### Autocomplete